Creating Virtual Tours Since The Last Millenium.

 I’ve been in the marketing and advertising world since 1992.
 Back then, there was no such thing as a virtual tour.
-It would have to wait almost a decade to begin to catch on.
+The internet had yet to become “a thing.”
+It would have to wait a bit longer to really catch on.

-My first virtual tour was for the Morris County ad agency that I would end up working at for more than a decade.
+My first virtual tour was for the Morris County-based ad agency that worked at for more than a decade.
 It involved using one of the earliest digital cameras mounted vertically on a tripod to take portrait-oriented images.
-Each 360-degree panoramic image consisted of 12 slightly-overlapping photos, stitched together.
+Each 360-degree panoramic image consisted of 12 slightly-overlapping photos, stitched together in software.
 They were captured by rotating the camera 30 degrees for each photo until the full 360 degrees were captured.

-Once the stiching and touch-ups were done, the images were loaded into Apple’s Quicktime VR Authoring Studio, where the tour was assembled.
+Once the stitching and touch-ups were done, the images were loaded into Apple’s Quicktime VR Authoring Studio v1.0.1, where the tour was assembled.
 Hot spots in each panoramic image indicated an area where you could click to go into another room, up or down stairs, or through a door.

 Delivery of the tour was another challenge.
 I had to reduce the display size and compress the life out of these images to get smaller file sizes.
-This was necessary since most of the world was still on 56kbps dial-up internet back then.
-Some lieniency was allowed since it was a business and you expected other businesses to also have some sort of high-speed internet.
-Back then, the ad agency had a T-1 line with a blistering 1.54Mbps.
+This was necessary since, by this point, most of the world was still on 56kbps dial-up internet.
+Some leniency was allowed since it was a business and you expected other businesses to also have some sort of high-speed internet.
+Back then, the ad agency had a screaming fast T-1 line with a blistering speed of 1.54Mbps.

 With all that, the end results were pretty rewarding.
 The virtual tour lived on the company’s website for quite a few years.